 - 1.1.
-In addition to the terms defined in §3 of this Contract, the following list of terms shall be construed and interpreted as follows: - 1.1.1.
+In addition to the terms defined in §3 of this Contract, and in compliance with 42 CFR 438.10, Contractor shall use the state-developed definitions for applicable terms as outlined in this Exhibit.
+If a term relevant to this Contract is not expressly defined within this Exhibit, the applicable state-developed definition shall apply.
+In the absence of a state-developed definition, the term shall be construed in accordance with its definition under 42 CFR 438.10.
+The following list of terms shall be construed and interpreted as follows: - 1.1.1.
 1915(b)(3) Services Alternative, non-State Plan Services described in 42 CFR § 440 and provided under the Department's 1915(b) waiver such as: Crisis Stabilization Units, Acute Treatment Units, Adult Mental Health Transitional Living Homes, Substance Use Disorder Partial Hospitalization Program, Recovery Supports, Assertive Community Treatment, Supporting Housing, Respite Services, and Behavioral Health Hotline Services. - 1.1.2.
 Accountable Care Collaborative (ACC) A program designed to affordably optimize Member health, functioning, and self-sufficiency.
 The primary goals of the ACC are to improve Member health and life outcomes and to use state resources wisely.
-Regional Accountable Entities (RAEs) work in collaboration with Primary Care Medical Providers (PCMPs) that serve as medical homes, behavioral health providers, and other health providers and Members to optimize the delivery of outcomes-based, cost-effective health care services. - 1.1.3.
+Regional Accountable Entities (RAEs) work in collaboration with Primary Care Medical Providers (PCMPs) that serve as medical homes, Behavioral Health Providers, and other health Providers and Members to optimize the delivery of outcomes-based, cost-effective health care services. - 1.1.3.
 Admit, Discharge, and Transfer data (ADT) A notification that leverages Electronic Health Record data to identify when a Member is admitted to a hospital, transferred to another facility, or discharged from the hospital. - 1.1.4.
-Adverse Benefit Determination The denial or limited authorization of a requested service, including determinations based on the type or level or service, requirements for medical necessity, appropriateness, setting, or effectiveness of a covered benefit; reduction suspension, or termination of a previously authorized service; denial, in whole or in part, of payment for a service; failure to provide services in a timely manner; failure of Contractor to act with the timeframes provided in 42 CFR § 438.408(b)(1) (2) regarding the standard resolution of grievances and appeals; and the denial of an Member's request to dispute a financial liability. - 1.1.5.
+Adverse Benefit Determination The denial or limited authorization of a requested service, including determinations based on the type or level or service, requirements for medical necessity, appropriateness, setting, or effectiveness of a Covered Service(s); reduction suspension, or termination of a previously authorized service; denial, in whole or in part, of payment for a service; failure to provide services in a timely manner; failure of Contractor to act with the timeframes provided in 42 CFR § 438.408(b)(1) (2) regarding the standard resolution of grievances and appeals; and the denial of an Member's request to dispute a financial liability. - 1.1.5.
 ASAM (American Society of Addiction Medicine) Professional medical society that defines treatment guidelines for addictive, substance-related and co-occurring conditions. - 1.1.6.
-Appeal A review by a MCO, PHIP or PAHP, of an Adverse Benefit Determination. - 1.1.7.
+Appeal A review by a MCO, PIHP or PAHP, of an Adverse Benefit Determination. - 1.1.7.
 Behavioral Health Behavioral Health refers to a level of psychological well-being, not just an absence of mental illness.
-When used in this solicitation and resulting contract, it is referring to both mental health and substance use. - 1.1.8.
-Behavioral Health Entity Defined in § 27-50-101, C.R.S as a facility or Provider organization engaged in providing community-based health services, which may include services for a Behavioral Health disorder but does not include detention and commitment facilities operated by the Division of Youth Services within the Department of Human Services or services provided by a licensed or certified mental health care Provider the Provider's individual professional practice act on the provider's own premises. - 1.1.9.
-Business Day Any day in which the State is open and conducting business, but shall not include Saturday, Sunday, or any day which the State observes one of the holidays listed in \$ 24-11-101(1), C.R.S. - 1.1.10.
-Business Hours 8:00 a.m.-5 p.m.
+When used in this Contract, it is referring to both mental health and substance use. - 1.1.8.
+Behavioral Health Entity Defined in § 27-50-101, C.R.S as a facility or Provider organization engaged in providing community-based health services, which may include services for a Behavioral Health disorder but does not include detention and commitment facilities operated by the Division of Youth Services within the Department of Human Services or services provided by a licensed or certified mental health care Provider under the Provider's individual professional practice act on the Provider's own premises. - 1.1.9.
+Business Hours 8:00 a.m.-5:00 p.m.
 Mountain Time each Business Day.